mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 # 1. Overview
 Many developer tools like IDEs, frameworks, libraries, and linters try to provide some level of **type safety** to JavaScript.
 This article explains what type safety is, why we want it, and how we can get it using native JavaScript.

 The good news is most **type errors** in JavaScript can be resolved using **typecasting**.
-We show you how to typecast using simple functions, and then we show how other integrates with other best practices such as naming variables by type, consistent API documentation, and testing.
+We show you how to typecast using simple functions, and then we show how it integrates with other best practices such as naming variables by type, consistent API documentation, and testing.

 # 2. What is type safety?
 Type safety is the extent a programming language discourages or prevents **type errors**.
-A type error occurs an unintended or incompatible type value is provided to a function or expression, usually as an argument or context.
+A type error occurs when an unintended or incompatible type value is provided to a function or expression, usually as an argument or context.
 Dividing a number by an array is a perfect example.
 Usually this doesn't make sense, yet JavaScript support this very operation,